 …and sinking our teeth into juicy rose apples picked right off the tree.

-Henry and I were both amazed that all of the crops were planted and weeded by hand.
-Yes: Every.
+As we hiked around the farm, Henry and I were both amazed to learn that all of the crops were planted and weeded by hand.
+Yes—Every.
 Single.
 Plant.
 It makes me want to never again waste a single piece of food—especially after seeing what it takes for farmers like Bwosai to grow what we eat.

 Bwosai’s outdoor kitchen is stocked with all the essentials…

 Best of all (especially for our energetic boys), the water used to wash dishes and irrigate the plants is pumped using an ingeniously-rigged stationary bicycle.